judicator/KerbalismSystemHeat/README.md

 ### Some rework for radioactivity of fission reactors and engines

 Kerbalism emulates radioactivity from fission reactors and engines by adding special "Emitter" module for such parts.
-However, Emitter partmodule doesn't care if reactor/engine was ever started, and "emits" constantly.
+However, Emitter partmodule doesn't care if reactor/engine was ever started, and always "emits" at constant power.
-This mod changes this in more realistic manner: fission reactor/engine will start emit radiation only then they has started, and after they has been shutdown, emission will slowly decay to some minimum value.
+This mod changes behavior this in more realistic manner: fission reactor/engine will begin emit radiation only then they have started, and after they have been shutdown, emission will slowly decay to some minimum value.

 ## Kerbalism profiles support